 Editor’s Note: The following is the third part of an in-depth essay by author and painter Michael D. O’Brien on the coming Great Apostasy.
-The first part is here, and the second part here.
+The first part is here, the second part is here, the fourth part is here, and the fifth part is here.
 The entire essay can be viewed here.

 November 29, 2017 (LifeSiteNews) – The Catechism of the Catholic Church defines heresy as an “obstinate post-baptismal denial of some truth which must be believed with divine and Catholic faith, or it is likewise an obstinate doubt concerning the same; apostasy is the total repudiation of the Christian faith.”1

 Let there be no mistake about it: The spreading apostasy in our times has been caused only in part by the unprecedented power of secular forces brought against us.
 Its root cause is to be found in the heresies that have spread among us, a new kind of Phariseeism that would empty the Faith of its power and meaning, creating a psychological/spiritual milieu in which the spirit of anti-Christ is able to increasingly control men’s perceptions, thoughts, and emotional lives.
 It is this that makes it now possible for the actual “Man of Sin,” the Antichrist himself, to arise.